Infrar3dd/Infrar3dd/README.md

 ## Offensive security researcher

-I work on my own and solve tasks on platforms like RootMe, HTB, THM and etc.
+I work on my own and solve tasks on platforms like RootMe, HTB, THM and etc | Exploit and software development for educational purposes only

 ## Skills